 Raising Awareness and Responding to Problems in our Community

 While local and state partners are on the front lines for addressing this epidemic, the federal government must also do its part.
 In December of 2016, Congress passed H.R.
-6 The 21st Century Cures Act, which directed significant resources to fight the heroin epidemic.
+6, the 21st Century Cures Act, which directed significant resources to fight the heroin epidemic.

 This growing epidemic will take the work of citizens, treatment providers, law enforcement, and elected officials at every level and please know I will continue to push in the House to address this matter.

-03/28/2017 - Walberg: Preserve the Great Lakes Restoration Initiative
+02/07/2020 - WLNS: Great Lakes Restoration Initiative Passes the House